Locate an ACVR Radiologist or Radiation Oncologist in your area.

 VII.
 Clinical Resources

 The program in veterinary radiology must provide a sufficient volume and variety of patients for instruction and in addition to dogs, cats, and horses, must include food and exotic animals.
 If caseload is low, organized teaching files in under-represented species may be substituted.
+However, no part of the training including large animal imaging may be entirely virtual.
 The imaging caseload of the program must be greater than 7,000 imaging studies1 annually, if the program is to be completed within the minimum 36 month period.

 VIII.
 Training Content